-I am a software developer, living in Istanbul.
+I am a software developer, living in Amsterdam.
 I write and publish all of my work as free/libre software.
-Here are a few links for you to get me know better:
+See my resume if you are interested in that kind of thing.
+Also, here is my my Github profile.

 I maintain a few projects and occasionally contribute to other free software projects.
 Following list may be incomplete (please take a look at my my GitHub profile if you want to see my dead/half-baked projects) but here are the projects that I've been working on: